chenyuan-bh/sems-dc-vl/Readme.md

 # sems-dc-vl

-This repository contains data and code for UAV Visual Localization via SemSNet and MGMDBC
+This repository contains code for UAV Visual Localization via SemSNet and MGMDBC

 ## Training data